hasura/gitkube-example/README.md

   $ kubectl get remote example -o json | jq -r '.status.remoteUrl'
   # remoteUrl will be like ssh://example-default@[ip-address]/~/git/example-default
   ```
+  Note that for services exposed as type NodePort, `remoteUrl` will not be filled automatically.
+Check `.status.remoteUrlDesc` for instructions on manually constructing the `remoteUrl`
 - Create the git remote:
   ```bash
   $ git remote add example [remoteUrl]